currankbhatia/StockData/README.md

 Changes we will have to implement for further robustness:

-> Change from Yahoo Finance to a more robust Dataset
+Change from Yahoo Finance to a more robust Dataset.
-> Build a Web Service to house all data and build a nicer looking tool
+Build a Web Service to house all data and build a nicer looking tool.